AMINZ Scholarships

-Be mentored by a senior AMINZ member, receiving personalised guidance and support throughout your scholarship year.
+Be mentored by a senior AMINZ member, receiving personalised guidance and support throughout their scholarship year.

 Observe real dispute resolution processes for a minimum of six days alongside experienced professionals, gaining valuable practical insights.

-Present at the Annual AMINZ Conference, sharing your reflections and contributing to discussions shaping the future of dispute resolution.
+Present at our Annual AMINZ Conference, sharing their reflections and contributing to discussions shaping the future of dispute resolution.

-Enjoy a two-year AMINZ Affiliate membership, giving you access to a nationwide network of professionals, resources, and exclusive events.
+Enjoy a two-year AMINZ Affiliate Membership, with access to a nationwide network of professionals, resources, and exclusive events.

 Receive financial support of up to $2,500, inc GST, to help cover costs incurred during your scholarship period.

-Conclude your scholarship year with a reflective report to the AMINZ Council, offering your perspective on how AMINZ can further promote diversity and inclusion within the sector.
+Conclude their scholarship year with a reflective report to the AMINZ Council, offering their perspective on how AMINZ can further promote diversity and inclusion within the sector.

-Evidence of initiative, integrity, and a willingness to contribute to the profession
+Initiative, integrity and a willingness to contribute to the profession.

 You do not need to be an existing AMINZ member to apply.
 Applications are encouraged from people at all stages of their professional journey who share a passion for excellence in dispute resolution.